All work

 Another example is the Shorts layout in the YouTube app:

-The portrait aspect ratio is visually distinctive, compared to the normal letter box shape of a Video.
-This helps users visually identify that this a different kind of content and not a part of the standard video feed.
+The portrait aspect ratio is visually distinctive, compared to the normal letterbox shape of a video.
+This helps users visually identify that this is a different kind of content and not a part of the standard video feed.

 The Law of Similarity takeaways